 Dryer vents

-Each year, 2,900 dryer fires occur, resulting in an estimated five fatalities, 100 injuries, and $35 million in property loss.
+Ultimately, each year, 2,900 dryer fires occur, resulting in an estimated five fatalities, 100 injuries, and $35 million in property loss.
 More dryer fires happen in the fall and winter, with the peak occurring in January.
-So, dryers should be cleaned at least once a year, and it’s an easy DIY project with a dryer duct cleaning kit.
+Clean your dryer and its vents at least once a year—it’s an easy DIY project with a dryer duct cleaning kit.

 Much like spring cleaning, fall cleaning addresses those places you don’t usually do.